awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`SSEKMSKeyId`**
 Optional
-The identifier of the AWS Key Management Service\) symmetric customer managed customer master key \(CMK\) that was used for the object\.
+The identifier of the symmetric customer managed key that was used for the object\.
 **Type:** String

 **`VersionId`**